 The keto diet emphasizes high amounts of fat, but not all fats have equal value.
-For example, replacing saturated fats with unsaturated fats is associated with a lower risk of cardiovascular disease, according to the 2015–2020 Dietary Guidelines for Americans.
+For example, replacing saturated fats with unsaturated fats is associated with a lower risk of cardiovascular disease, according to the

 Saturated fats occur in foods such as cookies, cakes, and other snacks.
 Coconut oil, butter, and ghee contain high levels of saturated fats, whereas extra virgin olive oil and margarine are higher in monounsaturated and polyunsaturated fats.

 Fish — such as salmon, tuna, and cod — can be an excellent source of protein, and they contain unsaturated fat, such as omega-3 fatty acids, which can be beneficial for the body.